|Date:||Fri 26th Aug 2022 - Sat 27th Aug 2022|

 Attendees are expected to have worked through this Lecture Series before coming to the on-location portion of the course.
 Contact us if you have previously purchased this webinar series.

-This two-day practical course was developed for equine veterinarians with some practical experience and a working knowledge in mare reproduction.
-The 1st day will focus on the diagnosis, management and latest techniques in artificial insemination, including semen management to maximize pregnancy rates in barren and subfertile mares.
-The 2nd day will focus on the pregnant mare including management of twin pregnancies, fetal sexing, pre- and post-partum related problems and peri-partum emergencies incl. dystocia & retained fetal membranes etc.
+This practical course was developed for equine veterinarians with some practical experience and a working knowledge in mare reproduction.
+The lectures will focus on the diagnosis, management and latest techniques in artificial insemination, including semen management to maximize pregnancy rates in barren and subfertile mares as well as on the pregnant mare including management of twin pregnancies, fetal sexing, pre- and post-partum related problems and peri-partum emergencies incl. dystocia & retained fetal membranes etc.

 To participate in the On-Location Portion, attendees are required to have first worked through the corresponding online Lecture Series ‘Beyond Basics in Mare Reproduction’: